 MAYLYA

-Maylya (Mye-lee-a, vb. to bind, envelop, wrap) is a performance to camera where the artist heaves, pulls and draws a sculpture into being.
-Binding together a collection of materials to create one mass, where the tension between elements is visible, as they work together to hold their form.
+Maylya (Mye-lee-a, vb. to bind, envelop, wrap) is a performance to camera where the artist heaves, pulls and draws the sculpture Wrapping Copper into being.
+The work binds together a collection of materials into a single mass, making the physical tension visible as the elements work together to hold their form.

 “As I wrap, I meet the same points again and again but each time the surface changes and time passes.
 Through this action I think about how understanding and perspective shifts and evolves with changing context.” - Sovay Berriman